-- One night "camping" in the tent set up in the basement.

-- A walk on the beach collecting shells.

-- An afternoon "butterfly hunt" in a local garden.

-- A Sunday morning pillow fight.

-- Make a snow fort and have a winter picnic inside.

-- A morning of tracking animals at a nature preserve.

-- A fireplace weiner roast with marshmallows!

-- Pick of restaurants for a family meal.

-- A fresh flower from the florist.

-- \$10 donation to your favorite charity.

-- Three games of ping pong.

-- A long distance telephone call.

-- A friend to stay overnight.

-- Your pick of music for the evening meal.

-- A drive to see holiday light displays.

-- Your favorite book read as many times as you like.

-- \$3 to buy a greeting card for anyone you choose.

-- One weekend of turning the dining room table into a tent using bed sheets.

-- A picnic under the tent you made of the dining room table.

-- A shoulder, back rub, and foot rub.

-- One movie matinee.

-- Craft items to make homemade puppets together.

-- A week without emptying the dishwasher, recyclables, or the trash.

-- Your pick at the video rental store.

-- An hour of blowing bubbles in the backyard.

 - An afternoon of flying kites in the park.

-- An overnight camp out in the backyard.
+- · An overnight camp out in the back yard.

-- A rootbeer float on a sweltering day.
+- A root beer float on a sweltering day.

-- A visit to the county fair.
+- · A visit to the county fair.

 - A tandem bike ride at the park.

-- A paddle boat ride at the lake.

 - A visit to the planetarium.

-- A tire swing hung in your strongest tree.
+- A tire swing hung in our strongest tree.

-- Your choice of menu for one dinner.
+- · Your choice of menu for one dinner.

-- A cake on your half birthday.
+- · A cake on your half birthday.

 - Your choice of tree to be planted outside your bedroom window.

 - One night sleeping in mom and dad's bed.

 - A candlelight dinner.

 - One day at a sports event, just you and me.

-- Two month's worth of any lesson of your choosing: dance, art, gymnastics, swimming
+- Two month's worth of any lesson of your choosing: dance, art, gymnastics, swimming.

-- An afternoon of baking cookies or pies together.
+- · An afternoon of baking cookies together.

 - A walk around the neighborhood with a video camera.

 - A wrestling match with mom or dad in the living room (furniture must be moved!).

 - A morning at the zoo.

-- · A bear hug.
+- A bear hug.

-- One year's subscription to a magazine of your choice.
+- One year's subscription to your choice of magazine.

-- On a summer night, go to the drive-in movie theatre; kids get to wear pajamas.
+- On a summer night, a drive-in movie theatre outing and kids get to wear pajamas.